 People Commuting to Work by Public Transportation

-People living in Seattle, people with a disability, and people with incomes less than 400% of the federal poverty level were more likely to commute on public transportation than the King County average.
+People living in Seattle, people with a disability, people aged 16-24, and people with incomes less than 400% of the federal poverty level were among the groups most likely to commute to work on public transportation.

-• Age: People 16-24 years old (14.4%) were the most likely to commute to work by public transportation compared to all other age groups.
-Those age 25-44 (10.4%) were also more likely to commute by public transportation than county average.
+• Age: People 16-24 years old (13.3%) were the most likely to commute to work by public transportation compared to all other age groups.
+Those age 25-44 (8.7%) were also more likely to commute by public transportation than older groups of workers in King County.

-• Region/City/Neighborhood: Seattle residents were much more likely to commute by public transportation (15.6%) than people in other regions of the county.
+• Region/City/Neighborhood: Seattle residents were much more likely to commute by public transportation (13.9%) than residents in other regions of the county.

 Since people 16-24 years old are more likely to use public transportation compared to other age groups, what are the experiences of King County youth with local public transportation?
 The Healthy King County Coalition Peer Education Program, also known as Youth for Equitable Streets (YES), is a small cohort of students of color who are passionate about serving King County communities with a focus on social justice.
 They share their perspectives, experiences, and stories to uplift and empower other youth of color.